Accio/AMIDD/README.md

 * Martin Ebeling, Fabian Birzele, and Iakov Davydov for helping improving the bioinformatics part.
 * Lisa Sach-Peltason, Christian Kramer and Michael Reutlinger for teaching me a lot about chemoinformatics and drug design.
 * Manfred Kansy, Holger Fischer, and Matthias Nettekoven for leading me into the field of medicinal chemistry and pharmacology.
-* Arne Rufer, Ken Wang, Norman Mazer, Neil Parrot Jones, Francois Mercier, Benjamin Ribba, and Hans-Peter Grimm for selfless sharing of knowledge in mathematical modelling, PK/PD modelling, and clinical pharmacology.
+* Arne Rufer, Ken Wang, Norman Mazer, Neil Parrot Jones, Francois Mercier, Benjamin Ribba, Hans-Peter Grimm, and Nicolas Frey for selfless sharing of knowledge in mathematical modelling, PK/PD modelling, and clinical pharmacology and pharmacometrics.
 * Prof. Markus von Kienlin, Andreas Bruns, Gonzalo Christian Duran Pacheco, Kasper Rufibach for the biomarker and clinical development.

 I also want to extend my thanks to Prof. Gianluca Crippa, Prof. Helmut Harbrecht , Prof. Jiří Černý, and Dr. Jung Kyu Canci for the kind support for me to offer this course at the Department of Mathematics and Informatics, University of Basel.